Imam Khomeini International Airport: Airlines and destinations

+As of March 2026, all flights have been suspended due to the Iran War.

 Most of the airlines that fly into Imam Khomeini Airport are based in Turkey and the Middle East.
 The airport is served by two Western airlines, Lufthansa and Austrian Airlines.
 It is a hub for Iran Air, Iran Aseman Airlines, Mahan Air and Meraj Airlines.
 Imam Khomeini Airport receives all international flights to Tehran, while Mehrabad Airport caters to domestic traffic.
 There are flights to several cities in the Middle East and the rest of Asia such as Damascus, Guangzhou and Mumbai.
 Tehran is also linked to destinations in Europe like Frankfurt and Moscow.
 In the fiscal year ending on 20 March 2019, the airport handled 7.27 million passengers, making it the third busiest in Iran.
 It received 142,000 tonnes of cargo, and the number of aircraft movements was 47,000.